Body Composition/Bone Density Facility

-- GE Lunar iDEXA whole body scanner — incorporates significant design changes over the facility's previous densitometer
+The GE Lunar iDEXA whole body scanner — incorporates significant design changes over the facility's previous densitometer:

 - Spatial resolution of the detectors has been improved by a factor of two, enhancing image quality and thereby leading to better definition and detection of bone edges.
 Improved detection of bone edges allows the software algorithms to calculate bone density with improved precision and accuracy.

-- Use of a stronger X-ray (adjustable up to a factor of three) and the strengthening of the patient table.
+- Use of a scalable x-ray energy (adjustable up to a factor of three) and the strengthening of the patient table.
 These two changes are important as they now allow, for the first time, evaluation of obese subjects up to 450 pounds.

 Measuring visceral fat by computed tomography (CT) scanning

 The facility coordinates access for clinical and translational investigators to measurements of visceral and subcutaneous abdominal adipose tissue content via the Mayo Clinic Department of Radiology.
 Single-slice CT images of the abdomen at the L2 (vertebra) interspace level are provided for a fee.
 The scans are performed with a Siemens Sensations 64 CT slice; the images can be analyzed using TomoVsion sliceOmatic software or an in-house program developed in the Department of Radiology (RIL-Contour) that has machine learning features that reduce the time needed to analyze images.

-High resolution images of the distal radius and distal tibia are obtained using the Scanco 3D-pQCT device (Xtreme CT).
-This is the first device of its kind that allows for noninvasive assessment of bone microstructure.
+High resolution images of the distal radius and distal tibia are obtained using the Scanco HR-pQCT device (Xtreme CTII).
+This second-generation device allows for noninvasive assessment of bone microstructure.